avinashchoudhary2004/Data-Professionals-Job-Market-Insights/README.md

 Here are the questions I want to answer in this project:

-1. What are salary distribution for different data professional jobs
-2. What are the skills most in demand for the top 5 most popular data roles?
+1. What are the skills most in demand for the junior and senior data roles?
+2. What are salary distribution for different data professional jobs?
 3. How well do jobs and skills pay for Data Analysts?
-How each skills pays for Data analysts?
-4. How are in-demand skills trending for Data Analysts?
-5. What are the optimal skills for data analysts to learn?
+4. What are the optimal skills for data analysts to learn?
 (High Demand AND High Paying)
-6.

 # Complete procedure of the project